 The employer must notify you of your dismissal in writing, by registered letter or bailiff's writ, and must specify the date on which your notice period begins and the duration of that period.
 Your notice period starts on the first Monday following the notification.
-The notification takes place on the third working day following the sending of the registered letter.
+The notification takes place on the third working day (every day except Sundays and public holidays) following the sending of the registered letter.
 To check the exact duration of your notice period, consult the CNE team at your company or the CNE secretariat in your region.